2008 Summer Olympics torch relay: International and HK/Macau leg

-The outreach director of HRTR, Susan Prager, is also the communication director of "Friends of Falun Gong", a quasi-government non-profit funded by fmr.
-Congressman Tom Lanto's wife and Ambassador Mark Palmer of NED.
+The outreach director of HRTR, Susan Prager, is also the communication director of "Friends of Falun Gong", a quasi-government non-profit funded by former Congressman Tom Lanto's wife and Mark Palmer of National Endowment for Democracy.
 A major setback to the event was caused by footballer Diego Maradona, scheduled to open the relay through Buenos Aires, pulling out in an attempt to avoid the Olympic controversy.
 Trying to avoid the scenes that marred the relay in the UK, France and the US, the city government designed a complex security operative to protect the torch relay, involving 1200 police officers and 3000 other people, including public employees and volunteers.
 Overall, the protests were peaceful in nature, although there were a few incidents such as the throwing of several water balloons in an attempt to extinguish the Olympic flame, and minor scuffles between Olympic protesters and supporters from Chinese immigrant communities.

 Tanzania: Dar es Salaam was the torch's only stop in Africa, on April 13.
 The relay began at the grand terminal of the TAZARA Railway, which was China's largest foreign aid project of the 1970s, and continued for 5 km through the old city to the Benjamin Mkapa National Stadium in Temeke, which was built with Chinese aid in 2005.
 The torch was lit by Vice-President Ali Mohamed Shein.
 About a thousand people followed the relay, waving the Olympic flag.
 The only noted instance of protest was Nobel Peace Prize laureate Wangari Maathai's withdrawal from the list of torchbearers, in protest against human rights abuses in Tibet.

-Sultanate of Oman: Muscat was the torch's only stop in the Middle East, on April 14.
+Oman: Muscat was the torch's only stop in the Middle East, on April 14.
 The relay covered 20 km.
 No protests or incidents were reported.
 One of the torchbearers was Syrian actress Sulaf Fawakherji.

 Pakistan: The Olympic torch reached Islamabad for the first time ever on April 16.
 President Pervez Musharraf and Prime Minister Yousaf Raza Gillani spoke at the opening ceremony of the relay.
 Security was high, for what one newspaper called the "most sensitive leg" of the torch's Olympic journey.
 The relay was initially supposed to carry the torch around Islamabad, but the entire relay was cancelled due to security concerns regarding "militant threats or anti-China protests", and replaced by an indoors ceremony with the torch carried around the track of Jinnah Stadium.

 In fear of violent protests and bomb attacks, the torch relay in Pakistan took place in a stadium behind closed doors.
 Although the relay was behind closed doors, thousands of policemen and soldiers guarded the flame.
 As a consequence, no incidents arose.